 However, a grand jury subpoena must be reasonable.
 In Hale v.
 Henkel, the Court held that a grand jury's subpoena duces tecum was unreasonable under the Fourth Amendment because it was "too sweeping in its terms" and violated "the general principle of law with regard to the particularity required in the description of documents necessary to a search warrant or subpoena."53

-The same general principles apply to a subpoena duces tecum issued by an administrative agency that is investigating a possible violation of the laws that it enforces.
-The use of such a subpoena to compel the production of evidence (rather than a warrant) does not violate the Fourth Amendment, so long as the subpoena is authorized, sufficiently definite, and reasonable:
+The same general principles apply to a subpoena duces tecum issued by a government agency that is investigating a possible violation of the laws that it enforces.
+The use of such a subpoena to